snodgrass23/base12/README.md

     sudo node server
     ```

-4. code, code, code
+4. _code, code, code_
 5. set up git repository hosting your project (eg, on Github)

 ### Provision

 Ubuntu VPS (eg, [Linode](http://linode.com))

-1. fill out `scripts/deploy.conf` - [more](#configuration)
+1. Fill out `scripts/deploy.conf` - [more](#configuration)
-2. put your & other developers' public keys in `scripts/provisioning/keys`
+2. Put your & other developers' public keys in `scripts/provisioning/keys`
    (these public keys will have root access)
+3. Provision your server as root:

     ```
     cd scripts